freespace/SDHash/Readme.md

 `__LOG` is used to keep track of filenames.
 Any time a file is created, its segment 0 address is appended to `__LOG` as:

-	'c' addrLowByte addrHighByte
+	addressbytes 'c'

 Files can be omitted from `__LOG` if they also begin with 2 underscores.
 This conveniently means the same create file function can be used to create `__LOG`.
+By placing the type byte last, we can detect incomplete log entries by requiring all log entries to end in 'c'.

 When files are deleted, they are not removed from `__LOG`, but written to it again with

-	'd' addrLowByte addrHighByte
+	addressbytes 'd'

 This is done to aid faster creation/deletion.
 This might change in the future.

 Mod-Folding
 ===========